lubjs/lub/README.md

 ## PR Welcome

-If your have some wondeful plugins and utils, pull requests are will welcomed in this [github group](https://github.com/lubjs).
+If your have some wondeful plugins and utils, pull requests are welcomed in this [github group](https://github.com/lubjs).

 ## License